jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 1) Change the default GRUB settings on your Ubuntu virtual machine uncommenting the entry `GRUB_DISABLE_RECOVERY="true"`.
 Save the changes the GRUB configuration file, reboot the virtual machine, repeating the process in the first question, and now take a screenshot of the same menu that is missing the recovery options.

-1) Use the `systemd-analyze` tools to print out the most recent boot times for your Ubuntu virtual machine.
+1) Use the `systemd-analyze` tools to print out the most recent boot times for your Fedora virtual machine.

 1) Use the `systemd-analyze` tools to print out the most recent boot times for your Ubuntu virtual machine.